-Course Student Learning Outcomes: PHY 300 fulfills the goal that students understand the concepts and principles of physics as outlined in the Physics Department's Program Assessment.
+Course Student Learning Outcomes: PHY 300, a course for physics majors and minors, fulfills the goal that students understand the concepts and principles of physics as outlined in the Physics Department's Program Assessment.
 Upon successfully completing PHY 300, students will have a mastery of several important topics in classical mechanics, as approached using both the Newtonian formalism and the Lagrangian formalism.
-In addition, students will build and develop skills working with a wide range of mathematical methods used ubiquitously in intermediate and advanced physics courses.
+In addition, students will build and develop skills working with a wide range of mathematical methods used ubiquitously in intermediate and advanced-level physics courses.
 More specifically, by the end of this course, students are expected to obtain the following learning outcomes: